 - Obtaining a Florida voter registration card;

-- Filing federal tax returns with IRS Atlanta inclusive of Florida address;
+- Filing federal income tax return with Florida address;

-- Maintaining all brokerage accounts, bank accounts, money market accounts in Florida or, alternatively, forwarding to the Florida homestead all year;
+- Maintaining all brokerage accounts, bank accounts, money market accounts in Florida or in the alternative, forwarded to the Florida homestead all year;

 - Receiving all social security, pension, or other periodic benefit payments at the Florida homestead;

-- Actually reside in Florida and do not reside in prior home state for more than six months per year;
+- Actually reside in Florida and not residing in prior home state at least six months per year;

 - Join religious and/or charitable organizations in Florida;

 - List Florida address as your home on all applications and documents with third parties;